 What’s included in the price?

 Labour, fixings (anchors, plugs, mounting rail), travel within Warsaw.
-Cabinets and additional materials are separate.
+Cabinets and extra materials are charged separately.

 How many cabinets can you hang in one visit?

 Usually 4–6 cabinets in 3–5 hours.
-For larger kitchens, we agree on the scope beforehand.
+For bigger kitchens, we agree the scope in advance.

 Do you work with all kitchen brands?

-Yes: IKEA, Castorama, Leroy Merlin, Polish manufacturers, custom-made — makes no difference.
-What matters is the mounting type and the wall.
+Yes: IKEA, Castorama, Leroy Merlin, Polish manufacturers, custom-made — it makes no difference.
+What counts is the mounting type and the wall.

 Do you guarantee the fixings?

-Yes, we guarantee the workmanship and installed fixings.
-If the cabinet has a factory defect, that falls under the manufacturer’s warranty.
+Yes, we guarantee the workmanship and the fixings we install.
+If the cabinet has a factory defect, that is covered by the manufacturer’s warranty.

 Who does the work